 If they are, you could be losing over $100 a year in charges you don’t need to pay.
 The cost to replace the modem can typically be recouped in less than a year.
-In this article I’ll explain which modem you need based on your provider.
+In this article, I’ll explain which modem you need based on your provider.
 You can then stop handing over more money than necessary to your internet service provider.

 What Does a Modem Do?

 A cable modem is doing a slightly different job.
-It’s job is to simply isolate a transmission path to send your network data over the same lines cable TV is carried on.
+Its job is to simply isolate a transmission path to send your network data over the same lines cable TV is carried on.
 It then functions as a modem to encode the information for use on your network via Ethernet or WiFi.

 Cable companies use a transmission standard called Data Over Cable Service Interface Specification or DOCSIS.
 This is important to know because the modem, you will need must use the DOCSIS standard.
 The modem will take a coaxial input on one side and an Ethernet output on the other.
 From there, the Ethernet cable is plugged into a home router.

 Cable companies sometimes supply a modem/router combo device.
 I’ve found that these devices make for poor routers, leaving less than desirable WiFi coverage in your home.
-In most cases it’s better to purchase a router separate from your cable modem.
+In most cases, it’s better to purchase a router separate from your cable modem.

 This allows you to purchase the router of your choice and is much cheaper to upgrade in the future, as you can upgrade either your modem or your router when needed, and not both.
-I find purchasing an affordable quality wireless router and separate cable modem will be cheaper than purchasing one device to do both functions.
+I find purchasing an affordable quality wireless router and a separate cable modem will be cheaper than purchasing one device to do both functions.

 Choosing A Cable Modem